InzynierDomu/Day-record-board/README.md

 - To change the hours to minutes and vice versa, press the next button.
 - To enter a new value of the flashing value, enter the next digits using the buttons.
 Entering the next digits will overwrite it.
 The format is hh-mm, e.g. 14.05.
 - Press the play button again to accept the time change.
+- The back button cancels the action and returns to normal mode.

+### Set_manual_counter

+- Pressing the next button in normal mode takes to the manual set counter mode.
+- With next/previus button change counter to edit.
+- To enter a new value of the flashing value, enter the next digits using the buttons.
+Entering the next digits will overwrite old value. e.g. press 3,2,1 set 123
+- Press the play button to accept the change.
+- The back button cancels the action and returns to normal mode.

+### Config_files

+TBD

 ## Scheme
 ## IDE